Electricity Bills | BY Alan

 Prepare to be shocked – the average electricity bill in South Australia is $2435 a year!

-South Australia power prices are comparable to rates in Norway or Germany – the two costliest power markets on the planet.
+It is easy to see why South Australia power prices are compared to rates in Norway or Germany – the two costliest power markets on the planet.

 Average SA Electricity Bill

 For homes with a swimming pool (9595 kWh annually):